 When you build a wiki community, experts suggest these guidelines to help make it a success:

-- Ensure the goal of the wiki is clear, then communicate this to your organization
+- Ensure the goal of the wiki is clear, then communicate this to your organization.

-- Determine who the users will be
+- Determine who the users will be.

-- Ensure there is a moderator/editor to ensure contributions fit the goal and format
+- Ensure there is a moderator/editor to ensure contributions fit the goal and format.

-- Provide clear instructions on how to use a wiki and how to contribute
+- Provide clear instructions on how to use a wiki and how to contribute.

-- Promote a culture of friendly collaboration in the wiki
+- Promote a culture of friendly collaboration.

-- Mediawiki (free software engine used for Wikipedia)
+- Mediawiki: Free software engine used for Wikipedia

 Check out these public wiki examples: